 So in miserly wintry protest, we decided to not taunt ourselves further with blogs of perfect beaches and smoky barbies with sunbronzed Bruce and scantily-clad Sheila (delete accordingly to preference).Instead, we’re bringing you all the bizarre stuff that almost certainly, you won’t need.**

 Yeah yeah your lives are perfect we get it go away

 Earlier this year, we sent 8 lucky winners to complete exciting internships in South Australia.
-Today’s blog comes from one of those winners, Esther, who worked in marketing and events in Adelaide.
+Today’s blog comes from one of those winners, Sarah, who worked as a food ambassador for Vili’s Pies – an iconic family run meat pie company in Adelaide.

 When I discovered I had won the chance to do a working holiday in South Australia I couldn’t wait.
 I have always wanted to explore Australia and the chance to tie that in with gaining valuable work experience seemed like a once in a lifetime opportunity.

 My time in South Australia is an experience that I’ll never forget.
 Some of my favourite moments were spent relaxing at the beach, hiking in the hills and trying all of the delicious food the region has to offer.